I enjoy fashion and looking trendy on a budget. I also create art, take photos, and save money by doing things myself.

 - Big sunglasses and chunky jewelry

 Mod makeup usually consists of defined lashes and sharp cat eyes with nude lipstick.
-Hair trends of the time were pixie cuts, or long hair that was flipped out at the bottoms with bangs.
+Hair trends of the time were pixie cuts or long hair that were flipped out at the bottoms with bangs.

 - Bell bottom jeans - Need I say more?
 You saw this style re-emerge in the '90s.